DFFlanders/cloud-app-labs/StackTemplate.md

   - ingredient 2
   - ingredient 3

-## Lab pros who can help you complete this lab:
+## App pros who can help you complete this lab:
 Stuck on this lab, need some help to solve?
 [Ping one of our Cloud App Lab Pros on Twitter/IRC](https://docs.google.com/presentation/d/1RBtAOjxmUh97fXrJlowvqVNmq2-8FxvBIHx2Dts1Jh8/pub?start=true&loop=false&delayms=2000).
 NB Open Source is about knowing *who* as much as it is about knowing *what*.

-Recommended cloud app pros who can help (via Twitter/IRC):
+Recommended _cloud app pros_ who can help (via Twitter/IRC):
  - @
  - @
  - @